WeatherWeather News

 It may be hard to believe, but severe storms are a growing possibility this weekend, even though it's just the start of March.

-A powerful cold front is expected to move through the area on Saturday, bringing an increased chance of damaging gusts, flooding downpours, and even some small hail.
+A powerful cold front is expected to move through the area, bringing an increased chance of damaging gusts, flooding downpours, some small hail, and even a tornado threat.

 The timing of these storms is critical to their severity and to which areas could see the greatest impacts.
-The earlier in the day the front crosses through, the less energy the storms will have, thus limiting the extent of severe storms.
-The highest chance for severe storms would then be farther to the east, closer to the Pennsylvania state line, and beyond.
-Areas on the west side could escape severe weather, seeing only a downpour or two, under this scenario.
+The earlier in the day the front crosses through, the less energy the storms will have, thus limiting the extent of severe storms on the west side.
+The green color for the severe threat map for areas like Sandusky and Norwalk shows a lower chance.
+There will still be downpours and some 40 to 60 mph gusts.
+The hail and tornado threat is near-zero there.
+The highest chance for severe storms would then be farther to the east, closer to the Pennsylvania state line, and to the south of Akron.

 What is the big takeaway?
 Plan on impacts and/or interruptions to Saturday plans, especially if they are outdoors.
 A line of storms is very likely at some point during the day.
 The timing is still unclear at this point, ranging from mid-morning to mid-afternoon.
 As it is only Thursday as of this article update, and there is still plenty of time to watch, it is important to check back here for critical timing updates that will play a big role in how strong Saturday's storms get.